Who says pub crawls have to be expensive? These seven pubs make it surprisingly affordable.

 The Angel Inn

 Next up is The Angel Inn.
-This infamous Sam Smith pub is tucked away just off Briggate and it’s got a huge outdoor space for those sunny summer days.
+This famous Sam Smith pub is tucked away just off Briggate and it’s got a huge outdoor space for those sunny summer days.
 For just £1.35, you can pick up a pint of mild, but why not take it up a notch with Alpine Lager for £1.40 or bitter for £2.00?
 The most expensive draught pint at The Angel Inn is £3.00, so you’ll always get change from a fiver.

 The Angel Inn, Angel Inn Yard, Leeds, West Yorkshire, LS1 6LN.